bostonadam525/Advanced-Retrieval-Augmented-Generation-RAG-Techniques/AI Agents/AI Agents in LangGraph/async_for_AI_agents/README.md

 - **key points:**
   - difference here is that using ASYNC the code in `def main()` can execute without having to wait for the `def fetch_data()` code tasks to complete.

 ---
+# Parallelism vs. Concurrency

+## Parallelism
+- running multiple tasks simultaneously
+- multiple tunnels or processes

+## Concurrency
+- managing multiple tasks that can start, run, and finish with overlapping times.

+---